lowgold/rb-rologs-discord-message-sender/README.md

 # rb-rologs-discord-message-sender

-The RoLogs Discord Message Sender is a simple drop in LUA file that allows you to call discord web hooks directly from your own Roblox game.
+The RoLogs Discord Message Sender is a drop in LUA file that allows you to call discord web hooks directly from your own Roblox game.

 First you need to purchase a token from the RoLogs discord channel.
 You can purchase for a given time frame.. e.g. 1 day, 1 week, 1 month.. or longer.
 To build the token RoLogs will ask you for the Discord webhook URL that you wish to use.
 You will need one token per Discord webhook that you want to use.